Érick Barrondo: 2012 Summer Olympics

 In the London Olympics of 2012 he won Guatemala's first ever Olympic medal.
 He came in the second place in the 20 kilometers race with the time of 1:18:57, just eleven seconds behind China's Chen Ding, who set a new Olympic record.
 In the 50 kilometers race he was disqualified by the judges.

 Barrondo has participated in the Olympics of 2016 and 2020.

 Personal life

 After the world championships that took place in Moscow in August 2013, he married racewalker Mirna Ortiz.

-Barrondo, the only Olympic medalists in Guatemala's history, is of indigenous descent.
+Barrondo, the first Olympic medalist in Guatemala's history, is of indigenous descent.
 In April 2015 radio commentator Julio Reyes was widely criticized after making racist comments online regarding Barrondo's heritage.